funatsufumiya/ofxMaxine/README.md

 > [!WARNING]
 > Work-In-Progress
-> - the example is doing nothing now
+> - The example is doing nothing now
-> - godot to oF port was done (just checked compilation error)
+> - Type conversion from godot to oF port was done (just checked compilation error)

 Forked from [GD_MAXINE](https://github.com/InfernalWAVE/GD_MAXINE)